Elementary Real Analysis: Functions and relations

-In this situation we call $f$ an \underline{extension } of $f\,|\,C$.
-It is clear that if functions $f_1$ and $f_2$ are congruent then for any set $C$ the restrictions $f_1\,|\,C$ and $f_2\,|\,C$ are congruent.
-A~function $f$ is a~\underline{restriction } of another function $g$ if $G_f\sus G_g$.
+In this situation, we say that $f$ \underline{extends } $f\,|\,C$.
+It is clear that if functions $f_1$ and $f_2$ are congruent, then for any set $C$ the restrictions $f_1\,|\,C$ and $f_2\,|\,C$ are congruent as well.
+We say that a~function $f$ is a~\underline{subfunction } of a~function $g$ if $G_f\sus G_g$.
 If $f$ and $g$ are functions, $C$ is any set and the restrictions $f\,|\,C$ and $g\,|\,C$ are congruent, we say that \underline{$f=g$ on $C$ }.